 7.01.03 Limitation #4: Application to Other Associate Degrees

-Other associate degrees such as the Associate of General Studies (AGS), the Associate of Engineering Science (AES), and the Associate of Fine Arts (AFA) may not be designated for statewide guaranteed transfer; instead, their transfer is governed by program-specific or institutional agreements with receiving universities.
+AGS, AES, and AFA degrees, and other associate degree programs that are not Degrees with Designation may be governed by institution-specific or program-specific transfer agreements.
+The existence of a transfer agreement for one institution, system, or academic program does not create a statewide guarantee of applicability for all similarly named degree programs.
+Students should consult the applicable transfer agreement, transfer guide, or receiving institution for information regarding the application of credit.

 AGS programs generally require at least 30 semester hours of general education, of which a minimum of 15 credits must be GT Pathways courses designated for statewide transfer; “technical-transfer” AGS programs are built upon written articulation agreements that specify how credits apply at designated receiving institutions.